fmvilas/asyncapi-pitches/react-as-engine.md

 ## Rabbit holes & challenges

 1. Compiling React JSX and ES7 `import` syntax may be challenging.
 Watch out.
 We may have to introduce a step to precompile ES7 and JSX syntax before the renderer `require`s the files.
 1. We may have to create our own React renderer with its own DOM model and reconciler.
 Here's a great source of inspiration: https://github.com/chentsulin/awesome-react-renderer.
+This tool can also be helpful: https://www.npmjs.com/package/esinstall.

 ## Out of bounds